gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 As advertising revenue has increased, there is a resulting increase in the incentive to create content with which to draw users in.
-This has two results: platform centralisation and content optimisation and convergence.
+This has two results: platform centralisation, and content optimisation and convergence.

 Platform centralisation is a fairly obvious effect of this, since